hgcummings/jarspec/README.md

     </build>
 ```

 Then you can start writing specs.
-For now, see [the project's own tests](https://github.com/hgcummings/jarspec/tree/master/src/test/java) for more examples and the [API docs](http://hgc.io/jarspec/apidocs/index.html) (especially the [Specification interface](http://hgc.io/jarspec/apidocs/index.html)) for more details.
+For now, see [wiki/Implementing Specifications](https://github.com/hgcummings/jarspec/wiki/Implementing-Specifications)) for more details.

 ## When?